 Basically, you have one of two options, Raise or fold as such you’ll forfeit your Ante wager and first raise.
 The dealer then deals the second community card.

 Once again you must raise 1x, 2x or 3 your Ante wager or fold.
 Shortly after the dealer will deal the final community card.

 You’ll have to make a five-card poker hand by using your starting cards and three community cards.
 To win at least even-money.
 You need a pair of jacks or better, have a look at the pay table for payoffs.

 The better your hand the bigger the payout you’ll receive.
 You’ll earn a push through a pair of 6’s through 10’s.
 No pairs and lower pairs lose.

 Your bet is on your two-card starting hand if you wagered in the Pocket Bonus spot.
 To win 10-1 you’ll need at least an Ace or pair to win 5 to 1.
 Pocket Bonus has an edge to the house of between 4.52 and 9.95 percent.

-The Raise bets and the Ante bet will be paid once the community cards are revealed.
-The Ante and Raise Bets are paid like this (Pay tables courtesy of Crushthecasinos.com):
+Once the dealer reveals the community cards, he’ll pay the Raise bets and the Ante bet.
+The payouts for the Ante and Raise Bets are as follow (Pay tables courtesy of Crushthecasinos.com):

 You can improve your odds at winning if you receive these payouts.
 Side bets offer different payouts while the big money is riding with Lo Ball: